SaumonNet/proxmox-nixos/README.md

 {
   imports = [ proxmox-nixos.nixosModules.default ];
   services.proxmox-ve.enable = true;
-  # The rest of your configurations...
+  # The rest of your configuration...
 }
 ```